OBOFoundry/OBOFoundry.github.io/docs/Policy_for_OBO_namespace_and_associated_PURL_requests.md

 ## 2. Response

 Allow up to 4 weeks to give members of the community time to provide feedback and for the Operations Committee to review the request.
 If you don't hear back from us after 4 weeks, please follow-up via the tracker issue you created.
+Note, in some cases, this could take longer.

 Based on this discussion, the Operations Committee will either approve the IDSPACE request, ask for changes, or decline your request.